x0root/VEM/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Apache-2.0 license License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.